Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Coffee and Tea

 Regular American-style coffee on Disney ships is unfortunately not great.
-The coffee they serve is a reconstituted product made with liquid concentrate and hot water.
+The drip coffee they serve throughout the ship is a reconstituted product made with liquid concentrate and hot water.
 When it’s made in a properly-calibrated machine it tastes like so-so drip coffee, but in our experience there’s about a 50/50 chance of getting a machine that is out of calibration, usually on the too-strong side.
 We like very strong coffee, but the liquid concentrate does not work well at high concentrations – it gets medicinal and chemical tasting.
 You may want to try adding a little extra hot water; sometimes that improves things a bit.
 If the problem is too low a concentration, you’re out of luck.

 If you like your coffee with cream and sugar or just aren’t picky about coffee, you’ll probably be fine with the reconstituted coffee.
 If you like quality coffee, you may want to order espresso drinks (at extra cost), which are available at most bars, sit-down restaurants and at the buffet.
 You might also consider bringing Starbucks Via packets if you like them.
 In our experience the Via is much better than the reconstituted stuff.